Rayato159/g6-optimization-project/README.md

 ![fig1](https://github.com/Rayato159/G6-Optimization-Exam/blob/main/graph/exam_1_graph.png)

-Finally, We connect Python to 6.exe to get the real time output.
+Finally, We connect Python to 6.exe (Here the code to connect black box function to out Python in real time [CrackBox.py)](https://github.com/Rayato159/G6-Optimization-Exam/blob/main/src/CrackBox.py).) to get the real time output.
 We know the range of x where the lowest point is placed, so we choose **"Newton method"** for optimize the problem which use 3 iterations to solve.

 ***Code:*** [exam_1_solution.py](https://github.com/Rayato159/G6-Optimization-Exam/blob/main/src/exam_1_solution.py)